TelethonKids/Nextflow-BioWiki/HackyHours/02_Customising_Configurations.md

 <br>

-`nfcore/methylseq` is a Nextflow bioinformatic pipeline used for the analysis of methylation (bisulphite) sequencing data.
+`nfcore/methylseq` is a Nextflow pipeline used for the analysis of methylation (bisulphite) sequencing data.
 The `nfcore/methylseq` pipeline is able to preprocess the raw data from raw fastq files, align the reads, and do further quality control analysis on the results.

 `nfcore/methylseq` has multiple different workflows from which users can specify in the `config` file, these being Bismark, or bwa/meth and MethylDackel.
-The specfication for which workflow to use comes under the `--aligner` tag.
+The `--aligner` parameter  can be used to opt for a specific tool.

-`nfcore/methylseq` requires pipeline parameters to be provided by either the command line, or through a Nextflow `-params-file`.
-Custom `config` files can be used to provide any specific confirgurations _except for parameters_.
+`nfcore/methylseq` requires pipeline parameters to be provided by either the (i) configuration files, (ii) command line, or (iii) through the `-params-file`.
+A general recommendation is that the `config` files should be used to provide any specific configurations _except for parameters_.

 <br>

 #### **Usage**
-`nfcore/methylseq` essentially contains two pipelines in one:
+`nfcore/methylseq` essentially contains two workflows in one pipeline:
 > - Default: Bismark with Bowtie2 as the alignment tool.
 HISAT2 can also be used through specifying in the command line.
 > - Other: BWA-Meth and MethylDackel.
 For this pipeline the appropriate flag in command line must be used.